NEW: ezeep Blue Now Supports Native Printer Drivers for Cloud Printing

 Printer drivers are a constant source of bother for admins.
 Either when they’re incompatible with each other for example or because they need to be updated on different devices.
-Even when printing from Windows Virtual Desktop or cloud printing, the handling of printer drivers is a challenge.
+Even when printing from Azure Virtual Desktop or cloud printing, the handling of printer drivers is a challenge.
 That’s why ezeep frees administrators from the burden of printer driver management with its cloud rendering feature.
 This prepares print jobs completely in the cloud.
-This means that printer drivers no longer need to be installed on the Windows Virtual Desktop instance.
+This means that printer drivers no longer need to be installed on the Azure Virtual Desktop instance.

 Until now, cloud printing with ezeep automatically only used ezeep’s virtual printer driver, the ThinPrint Output Gateway.
-Thanks to this printer driver, almost all printer features can be used for Windows Virtual Desktop printing.
+Thanks to this printer driver, almost all printer features can be used for Azure Virtual Desktop printing.
 And importantly, regardless of printer model or manufacturer.
 However, our goal is to ensure that we really support all printer features.
-That’s why ezeep now too supports native printer drivers for cloud printing.
+That’s why ezeep Blue now too supports native printer drivers for cloud printing.

 Native printer drivers or original printer drivers are used for all those scenarios when you want to print to special printers with individual printing options, for example, label printing.
-That’s why ezeep now also offers the option to print from the Windows Virtual Desktop to special printers such as sticker printers.
+That’s why ezeep now also offers the option to print from the Azure Virtual Desktop to special printers such as sticker printers.
 This makes ezeep Blue suitable for complex printing infrastructures and heterogeneous printer fleets with all kinds of special devices.
 You simply choose to print using either a virtual or a native printer driver as required.

 And how does cloud printing with native printer drivers work for the user?
 If users want to print to a printer with special features, they can select it in the printer list as usual.
 Or the user can easily search for the printer in ezeep’s Printer Self Service and designate the special label printer as their default printer with a single click.